 A turbo trainer allows you to complete a focused static training session on your own bike in the comfort and safety of your home; a saviour for cyclists during the Coronavirus pandemic.
 Simply clip your own bike onto a static device, start pedalling, and let the fun begin.

-As with any piece of fitness equipment, there is a mass of choice out there so we’ve decided to condense it down to 2 of our favourites to help you choose your perfect indoor turbo trainer.
+As with any piece of fitness equipment, there is a mass of choice out there so we’ve decided to condense it down to 2 of our favourites to help you find the best cycling turbo trainer for you.

-Retailers have confirmed that the vast majority of models sold in 2019/20 have been ‘smart’ trainers.
+2019 / 2020 retail sales indicate that the best cycling turbo trainers have been ‘smart’ trainers.
 The difference between a smart and regular trainer is that the former hooks up to laptops and smart devices via Bluetooth to help you get more from your workout.
-You can then access specific apps, for example Strava and Zwift, that help create the most realistic indoor ride possible while displaying real-time performance data – pretty geeky but epic for those of you who love to see stats and improvements.
+This allows you to access specific apps (for example Strava and Zwift the best turbo trainer apps), that help to create the most realistic indoor ride possible while displaying real-time performance data.

 The More Affordable Option: Tacx Satori Smart Turbo Trainer £259.99

-The Satori offers a resistance of up to 950 watts which should be ample for most cyclists.
+The tacx Satori smart turbo trainer offers a resistance of up to 950 watts which should be ample for most cyclists.

 Buyers should also be aware of the decent amount of noise the machine makes when you’re training, which during lockdown might lead to some angry neighbours.
 The whirring whine can be distracting but is easily drowned out by pumping tunes playing in the background for motivation.

 The main difference here – other than the significant jump up in price – is that the Neo is a direct drive smart turbo trainer.

 Positives: Direct Drive turbos require you to remove the rear wheel of your bike and fit a cassette to the turbo which your bike sits onto directly, so there’s no need to worry about tyre-wear.